Content Delivery Networks (CDNs)

 Is there a list of all the FQDNs that leverage CDNs?

-The list of FQDNs and how they leverage CDNs change over time, refer to our published Office 365 endpoints page to get up to date on the latest FQDNs that leverage CDNs.
+The list of FQDNs and how they leverage CDNs change over time.
+Refer to our published Office 365 URLs and IP address ranges page to get up to date on the latest FQDNs that leverage CDNs.

 Can I use my own CDN and cache content on my local network?

 We're continually looking for new ways to support our customers needs and are currently exploring the use of caching proxy solutions and other on-premises CDN solutions.